 - (1) A member of the Audit Committee is independent if they have no direct or indirect 'material relationship' with the Corporation.
 A material relationship is a relationship that could, in the view of the Board, reasonably interfere with the exercise of a member's independent judgment.
-An executive officer of the Corporation, such as the Chief Executive Officer, is deemed to have a material relationship with the Corporation. - (2) A member of the Audit Committee is financially literate if they have the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Corporation's financial statements. - (3) Mr. Allen is not independent as permitted by the exemptions from the independence requirements of Rule 10A-3 of the Exchange Act, NI 52-110 and the OTCQX listing standards.
+An executive officer of the Corporation, such as the Chief Executive Officer, is deemed to have a material relationship with the Corporation. - (2) A member of the Audit Committee is financially literate if they have the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Corporation's financial statements. - (3) Ms. Lawrence was appointed to the Audit Committee effective as of March 15, 2023 following the resignation of Mr. Allen from the Board and the Audit Committee.